Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 However, you may have noticed that `x` and `y` doesn't always have to be two arrays with the same shape.
-For example, you can add a single scalar element to and array, and it will add it to each element.
+For example, you can add a single scalar element to an array, and it will add it to each element.

 ```py
 >>> a + 1